Island Hospital hires new CEO

+ANACORTES — The Island Hospital Board of Commissioners selected Charles T. Hall on Wednesday to be the hospital’s new CEO.

+He replaces Vince Oliver, who retired in May.
+Hall will start work Nov.
+11.

-“He is going to be a good CEO for us,” Tessler said.
+“He is going to be a good CEO for us,” board President Warren Tessler said.
 “He has a solid background in both nursing and administration.
 He’s a well-rounded and well-qualified individual.”

 Since Oliver retired, interim CEO Elise Cutter has been leading the hospital, as well as remaining in her role as the hospital’s chief financial officer.